 - Pre-heat oven to 325 degrees.

 - Remove turkey from the refrigerator and flip the turkey breast side down.
 Use the onion halves to stabilize the turkey.
 Pour beer into the roasting pan and cover tightly with heavy-duty aluminum foil.
-Roast in the oven until the temperature taken at the thigh reads 165 degrees (refer to chart below for approx. time), 30 minutes before it is done uncover, using two clean kitchen towels flip the turkey breast side up, drizzle breast with olive oil and return to oven.
+Roast in the oven until the temperature is taken at the thigh reads 165 degrees (refer to the chart below for approx. time), 30 minutes before it is done uncover, using two clean kitchen towels flip the turkey breast side up, drizzle breast with olive oil and return to oven.

 - When done remove the turkey from the oven and let rest for 10-15 minutes.